simsoll/frontend-first-assignment/handover.md

 * Use color to create depth (warmer/less cold colors appear nearer
 * All links use the Logo font to signify that these have some special meaning.
 Font size and width are increased when selected to increase the illusion of depth by putting the other links more in the background.
 * Fixed positioned to more easily navigate on products and purchases pages and keeps navigation bar connected with the content
+* Can't place navigation elements in bottom of page due to Safari triggers options

 ### Grid system
+The site will be using a 12-column grid system with a 2% gutter along with the following break points

+* Max-width 479px for mobile
+* Min-width 480px for mobile (horizontal view)
+* Min-width 768px for tablet
+* Min-width 992px for laptop
+* Min-width 1200px for desktop

 https://www.mozilla.org/en-US/styleguide/websites/sandstone/grids/
 default: 12 columns at a width of X (X determined by wrapper)